Bear's Son Tale: Other literary examples

 There are several other literary examples perceived as being related to Bear's Son Tales.

-One example regarded as particularly important to the Beowulf study is the bear-hero Bödvar Bjarki who appears as a companion to Hrólf Kraki in the legendary saga Hrólfs saga kraka.
+One example regarded as particularly important to the Beowulf study is the bear-hero Böðvar Bjarki who appears as a companion to Hrólf Kraki in the legendary saga Hrólfs saga kraka.

 Another literary incident is in the Grettis saga, or the saga of Grettir the Strong.

 Also, there have been attempts to associate King Arthur with the bear, and thus with the Bear's Son Tales.
 An attempt to make the connection by asserting Arthur's name as based on the root arth- meaning "bear" in Welsh has been refuted.
 Therefore, a more elaborate explanation has been advanced, which postulates Arthur's prototype to be the mythological Arcturus "guardian of the bear" of constellation lore.

 Odysseus in the cave of Polyphemus has also been related to the theme.

 Psychoanalytic interpretations

 For psychoanalysis, the bear-parents represent the parents seen in their animal (sexual) guise – the bear as the dark, bestial aspect of the parental archetype.
 Their offspring, represented by Tolkien in Sellic Spell as "a surly, lumpish boy...slow to learn the speech of the land", is the undersocialised child.
 And in the underground struggle, Géza Róheim argued, we find a representation of the primal scene, as encapsulated in the infantile unconscious.